mworks-proj/Evernode-Deploy-Monitor/README.md

 ## 3. monitor_balance, Send XAH/EVR to the account if balance is too low

-As a minimum numer of XAH is required to run an evernode host, this script sends N (configurable) XAH from the first account when the balance is below a certain threshold (configurable).
+As a minimum amount of XAH is required to run an evernode host, this script sends N (configurable) XAH from the first account when the balance is below a certain threshold (configurable).
 In case the first account balance is too low to send XAH, an alert email is sent to the configured email.
 This means you will only have to check the first account XAH balance and you can ignore the others that are automatically filled when needed.

 The module also manages the reputation accounts XAH and EVR balance.